Muosvr/cryptozombie/Solidity_web3js_notes.md

 }
 ```
 ## payable modifier
-Allows a function to handle the payment that comes with the function call message using message.value
+Allows a function to handle the payment that comes with the function call message using msg.value
 ```solidity
 function purchaseProduct(uint productId, address buyer) external payable {
   require(msg.value == productFee);